Electrical

 On a national scale, converting a modern electrical panel to 400 amps can cost anywhere from $3,260 up to $8,140 or potentially even more—all depending on the extent of labor and your geographic location.
 On average, you’re likely looking at approximately $5,460 for such a project.

-Tim Wells, a former electrician and the founder of Garage Transformed, told us that the main factor determining the need for 400 amp service is the size of the house, the type of equipment that is powered, and the number of modern appliances or electronic devices that require power.
+Tim Wells, a former electrician and the founder of Garage Transformed, told us that the main factor determining the need for a 400 amp electrical service upgrade is the size of the house, the type of equipment that is powered, and the number of modern appliances or electronic devices that require power.

 Suppose a house has many large appliances and multiple heat pump systems that require much power.
 In that case, a 400amp service may be required to safely provide adequate power to maintain electrical flow and reduce the chance of any overloads or short circuits.